General Director, Florentine Opera Company

 Opera audiences around the country have seen his work as a stage director, including Augusta Opera, Hawaii Opera Theatre, Nashville Opera, Opera Columbus and Opera Birmingham.
 On the operatic stage, he has appeared in leading and supporting roles with Opera Columbus, Columbus Light Opera, Iowa’s Dorian Opera, Toledo Opera, National Opera Company and the Whitewater Opera, among others.
 On the concert stage, he has sung with the Columbus Symphony Orchestra, Mansfield Symphony Orchestra, North Carolina Symphony, the Indianapolis Summer Pops and the Indianapolis Symphony Orchestra.

 Mr. Florescu has served on the Opera Review Panel for the National Endowment for the Arts, and has served as an on site reporter for the Endowment.
-He serves on the Board of Directors of Opera America, as well as their Strategic Planning Committee and New Works Forum.
-He also serves as a member of the Board of the Creative Coalition of Greater Milwaukee.
+He serves as an officer on the Board of Directors of Opera America, as well as their Strategic Planning Committee and New Works Forum.

 Mr. Florescu received his training at the Cincinnati College-Conservatory of Music, the Trinity College of Music in London, England, Miami University and the Ohio State University.